-- We will appropriately monitor internet use on all school provided devices and networks.
-This is achieved by: - o physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and us of technology monitoring services. - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the headteacher (or chair of governors if the concern relates to the headteacher), in line with our staff behaviour/ allegations policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.
+• We will appropriately monitor internet use on all school provided devices and networks.
+This is achieved by:

+- Breach alerts will be sent through to all DSLs via DSLalerts@hernebay-jun.kent.sch.uk and this will be monitored primarily by Rowena Evett-Collins as Lead DSL.
+We will be able to locate the device once the alert has been triggered. - Physical monitoring of pupil use within the classroom by class teacher and/ or class TA will be through supervision of the pupils. - The Lead DSL will run termly reports to monitor all pupil and staff internet and web access.
+All DSLs will have training and access to this facility. - We provide visiting professional external agencies access to our guest wifi, providing them with a code that expires within 24 hours. - All users will be informed that use of our devices and networks can and will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the headteacher (or chair of governors if the concern relates to the headteacher), in line with our staff Code of conduct policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.

-6.3 Information security and access management
+6.3 Information Security and Access Management

-- Blean Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in acceptable use policies and the online safety policy. - Blean Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Ian Rowden, a member of the senior leadership team and Hugh Samuelson, governor, are responsible for ensuring that our schoolhas met the DfE cyber security standards for schools and colleges.
+- Herne Bay Junior School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in our acceptable use policy and online safety policy. - Herne Bay Junior School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Rowena Evett-Collins a member of the senior leadership team and George Smart governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.